SolemmaLLC/ClimateStudioDocs/docs/addLuminaires.rst

 ================================================
 ClimateStudio supports lighting calculations for daylit and electrically lit scenes.
 The daylight portion is set via the `sky subpanel.`_ For electric lighting only simulations, the sky can simply be set to nighttime.

-The panel supports the selection of actual luminaire products and to place and organize them individuals or in groups in a scene.
-The *Photometric Web* and *Size* entry fields at the bottom of the panel control the size and appearance of luminaires in the Rhino viewport (see below.)
+This subpanel supports the selection of actual luminaire products and to place and organize them by individuals or in groups in a scene.
+The *Photometric Web* and *Size* entry fields at the bottom of the panel control the size and appearance of luminaires in the Rhino viewport (see below).

 .. _sky subpanel.: sky.html